Tigers vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.
+- Semien will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .375 with a double, a home run, a walk and an RBI.

 Semien Recent Games